-US warns about use of codeine in childrenAugust 15th, 2012 in Medications /
+US warns about use of codeine in childrenAugust 15, 2012 in Medicine & Health / Medications

 (AP) The U.S. Food and Drug Administration warned physicians and caregivers on Wednesday about the risks of giving the pain reliever codeine to children who have just had surgery to treat obstructive sleep apnea.